chiskien/chiskien/README.md

-### Hi there 👋, I'm Nguyen Chi Kien, a Junior Software Engineer
+### Hi there 👋, I'm Nguyen Chi Kien, Software Engineer

 - I aspire to become a proficient Software Engineer and Software Architect.
 - I am keen on building fault-tolerant, scalable, and distributed systems using Java